-New requirements or amendments

-- EFFECTIVE FROM 1 JANUARY 2020

-Amendments to References to the Conceptual Framework in IFRS Standards

-Pending adoption by the EU
+Effective from: New requirements or amendments 1 January 2020 Amendments to References to the Conceptual Framework in IFRS Standards 1 January 2020 Definition of Material IFRS 17 Insurance Contracts Pending adoption by the EU Amendments to the Definition of Material IBOR reform

 With regard to the IBOR reform, the Group has various hedging relationships to hedge interest rate risk, using derivatives and underlyings whose benchmark rate is the EURIBOR/LIBOR.
-No hedging relationships have been affected thus far, and moreover, the Company is only minimally exposed to intraday benchmark interest rates [EONIA].
+No hedging relationships have been affected thus far, and moreover, the Company is only minimally exposed to intraday benchmark interest rates (EONIA).
 These benchmark interest rates are undergoing a reform on a global scale, although this is not expected to affect the long-term hedging relationships currently in place.
 The Group has adopted a proactive stance with respect to this process, carrying out its monitoring and analysis sufficiently in advance to prevent any negative impacts that may arise.
 On this basis, the benchmark interest rate reform is not expected to have a significant impact on the Group's financial statements.